alexwlchan/alexwlchan.net/src/_drafts/testing-rust-cli-apps-with-assert-cmd.md

 ---
 layout: post
-title: How I test Rust CLI apps with assert_cmd
+title: How I test Rust command-line apps with `assert_cmd`
-summary:
+summary: Some practical examples of how this handy crate lets me write clear, readable tests.
 tags:
   - rust
   - software testing
 ---
-Rust has become my go-to for writing my personal toolbox -- small, standalone utilities like [create_thumbnail], [emptydir], and [dominant_colours].
+Rust has become my go-to language for my personal toolbox -- small, standalone utilities like [create_thumbnail], [emptydir], and [dominant_colours].
-There's no place for Rust in my day job, so having some self-contained projects means I can still have fun playing with it.
+There's no place for Rust in my day job, so having some self-contained hobby projects means I can still have fun playing with it.

 I've been using the [`assert_cmd` crate][assert_cmd] to test my command line tools, but I wanted to review my testing approach before I write my next utility.
-My old code was *fine* and it *worked*, but that's about all you can say about it -- it wasn't clean or idiomatic Rust, and it could definitely be improved.
+My old code was *fine* and it *worked*, but that's about all you can say about it -- it wasn't clean or idiomatic Rust, and it wasn't especially readable.

 My big mistake was trying to write Rust like Python.
-I'd written wrapper functions that would call `assert_cmd` and returned values, so I missed out on the nice [assertion helpers] in the crate.
+I'd written wrapper functions that would call `assert_cmd` and return values, then I wrote my own assertions.
+I missed out on the nice [assertion helpers] in the crate.
 I'd skimmed just enough of the `assert_cmd` documentation to get something working, but I hadn't read it properly.

 As I was writing this blog post, I went back and read the documentation in more detail, to understand the right way to use the crate.